Our top pick for

 However Norbord's short interest can also be evaluated against the total number of Norbord shares, or, against the total number of tradable Norbord shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Norbord's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 Norbord shares in existence, roughly 10 shares are currently held short) or 0% of the tradable shares (for every 100,000 tradable Norbord shares, roughly 0 shares are currently held short).

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Norbord.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Norbord.

 Find out more about how you can short Norbord stock.

-While Norbord's payout ratio might seem fairly standard, it's worth remembering that Norbord may be investing much of the rest of its net profits in future growth.
+While Norbord's payout ratio might seem low, this can signify that Norbord is investing more in its future growth.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.